Group of African-American film critics celebrates Black Hollywood and beyond while building its stature - ExBulletin

 Group of African-American film critics celebrates Black Hollywood and beyond while building its stature

-ANGELS — Filmmaker Ava DuVernay remembers working as a publicist years ago, struggling to attract significant traffic to prestigious African American Film Critics Association events.
+LOS ANGELES (AP) Filmmaker Ava DuVernay I remember working as a publicist years ago, struggling to attract significant traffic to prestigious events for the African American Film Critics Association.

-Regardless of which A-list black actor is in attendance, from Viola Davis to Forest Whitaker, the organization known as AAFCA has always struggled to attract mainstream media attention and participation from non-black honorees in its flagship awards ceremony and other events.
+It doesn't matter which famous black actor showed up by Viola Davis has Forest Whitaker the organization known as AAFCA still struggled to attract mainstream media attention and participation from non-black honorees at its flagship awards ceremony and other events.
 But the group, led by co-founder and president Gil Robertson IV, stayed the course to examine and honor black actors and filmmakers by detailing the African-American experience.

 Today, two decades after its founding as a small organization, AAFCA has grown in size and scope and built an admirable reputation in Hollywood.
-Its Special Achievement Awards will take place this weekend.
+It is Special Achievement Awards will take place this weekend.

 It was an idea.
 It was a dream.
 It was this crazy little thing, but it was still beautiful, said DuVernay, whose public relations firm represented the AAFCA in the early years before he became a filmmaker.
 It was rough around the edges.
 It was respect.
 The community came, the press didn't want to talk about it.
 Actors, creators, screenwriters and directors immediately embarked on this path.
 We worked hard to establish what that was… So I have great affection for that band.

 Today, AAFCA has become a constant base of support for Black Hollywood and beyond.
-The organization's annual awards have become a glitzy affair with high-profile attendees such as Oprah Winfrey, Jamie Foxx and Will Smith.
-Non-black winners have also become regulars, like Native American and Academy Award nominee Lily Gladstone, who was recognized for her breakout role in Killers of the Flower Moon at the 15th annual AAFCA awards ceremony this month. last in Beverly Hills.
+The organization's annual awards have become a glitzy affair with high-profile entrants such as Oprah Winfrey, Jamie Foxx And Will Smith.
+Non-black winners have also become regulars, like Native Americans and Oscar nominees.
+Lily Gladstonewho was recognized for her significant role in Flower Moon Killers at the 15th Annual AAFCA Awards last month in Beverly Hills.

 Throughout the year, AAFCA strives to leave an influential mark with a few signature events, including its annual awards; AAFCA goes to Broadway in New York; The AAFCA TV Honors and Special Achievement Awards, which will be presented Sunday in Los Angeles.

-AAFCA partnered with Delta Air Lines this year for an inflight film collection to celebrate Black History Month and partnered with the British Academy of Film and Television Arts to launch a monthly conversation aimed at helping black creatives navigate the industry.
+This year, the AAFCA joined forces with Delta Airlines for a collection of films on board to celebrate Black History Month and has partnered with the British Academy of Film and Television Arts to launch a monthly conversation aimed at helping black creatives navigate the industry.
 Last year, the organization collaborated with the Grammy Museum to explore the intersection of music and storytelling through a year-long program.

 We've reached it, said Robertson, a longtime journalist and author.
 Her organization was launched in 2003 after its founders noticed the lack of black journalistic voices covering the African diaspora film industry.
 The group now has 130 members, including businesswoman Chaz Ebert and entertainment journalist Kelley L. Carter from the United States, Canada and the Caribbean.